Russell-Nesbitt/probeStartTree/README.md

 Progression should be roughly as challenging as the vanilla game, so your preferred difficulty settings should still apply.

- ### Incompatabilies (Subject to Change, see Planned Features below) ###
+ ### Incompatibilies (Subject to Change, see Planned Features) ###
-This mod is currently incompatable with any mod that changes the tech tree structure in any way, or that modifies any of the same Part config files that this mod edits.
+This mod is currently incompatible with any mod that changes the tech tree structure in any way, or that modifies any of the same Part config files that this mod edits.
-It is also incompatable with any mod that changes the dictionary.cfg file in any way, though this should be resolved at some point.
+It is also incompatible with any mod that changes the dictionary.cfg file in any way, though this should be resolved at some point.
-It should be fully compatable with any mod that adds new parts to any of the vanilla tech tree nodes, though said nodes may be present at different locations in the tech       tree due to progression changes made by this mod.
+It should be fully compatible with any mod that adds new parts to any of the vanilla tech tree nodes, though said nodes may be present at different locations in the tech       tree due to progression changes made by this mod.

  ### Installation ###
 All DLC is required for this mod to function.